mariosza/university/README.md

       - Bonus Programming Assignment: ...
   2. *Resources*

-      For this course and for any linear algebra course I recommend the video lectures by Professor Gilbert Strang for MIT 18.06 ([Here](https://ocw.mit.edu/18-06SCF11)).
+      For this course and for any linear algebra course I recommend the video lectures by Professor Gilbert Strang for MIT 18.06 ([Video Lectures](https://ocw.mit.edu/18-06SCF11)).
-      Preparing for exams: As with other mathematic courses, I highly recommend that you try to solve problems like past exams and assignments on your own and look at the solutions when you get stuck.
+      For exam preparation, as with any other math course, I would recommend that you try to solve past papers and assignments on your own and look at solutions when you get stuck 😕.